2425-4bhitm-itp/eispunkt/README.md

 ## How to launch the application

 - Clone the repository
-- docker-compose -f ./docker/docker-compose.yml up
+- docker compose -f ./docker/docker-compose.yaml up
 - cd quarkus
 - mvn quarkus:dev --clean
 - Open the browser and go to http://localhost:8080